Kyle Forti: Education

 In 2012, Forti graduated from Hillsdale College in Michigan with degrees in Political Science and Christian Studies.

 Career

 In 2013, Forti founded and became president of Peak Political Solutions.
 In 2014, Forti was named by Red Alert Politics on a “30 Under 30” list of conservative rising stars.
-In 2015, Forti co-founded D/CO Consulting, a political and public relations firm based in Denver, Colorado.
-Forti had worked for and managed the campaigns of many Republican politicians in Colorado.
+In 2015, Forti co-founded D/CO Consulting, a political and public relations firm based in Denver, Colorado, alongside Caleb Bonham.
+Forti has worked for and managed the campaigns of many Republican politicians in Colorado.
 Forti was described as a "prolific figure in Colorado Republican politics".

 Personal life

-Kyle Foti was married to Hope Forti, who founded Foster Together Colorado in 2018, which is a nonprofit that supports foster families.
+Kyle Forti was married to Hope Forti, who founded Foster Together Colorado in 2018, which is a nonprofit that supports foster families.
 He also had two children.

 Death

 Forti died on March 3, 2019, in a helicopter crash in Kenya.
-The helicopter crashed shortly after takeoff from Central Island National Park near Lake Turkana.
+The Bell 505 helicopter crashed shortly after takeoff from Central Island National Park near Lake Turkana.
 Four American tourists and the Kenyan pilot died.